Imlab-CV/Contextual-visual-and-motion-salient-fusion-framework-for-action-recognition-in-dark-environments/README.md

-## 3. Acknowledgements
+## 3. Acknowledgments
-This work was supported by National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT), Grant/Award Number:(2023R1A2C1005788).
+This work was supported by National Research Foundation of Korea (NRF) grant funded by the Korea government, MSIT, Grant/Award Number:(2023R1A2C1005788).